Patient Preparation: Mapping the Hyperhidrotic Area with Minor’s Starch-Iodine Test

 Patient Assessment and Follow-Up

 Patients can expect results in approximately one week.
 Based on clinical trials, successful treatment with onabotulinumtoxinA provided relief from excessive sweating of the axilla for approximately 7 months.
 Studies have found that 25% of the patients may experience relief for up to 12 months.
-Patients should return to their physician for repeat treatments once the hyperhidrosis symptoms reemerge.
+Patients should return to their clinician for repeat treatments once the hyperhidrosis symptoms reemerge.
 If after two weeks, excessive sweating persists, it is possible that some areas of sweating were missed during the initial administration, or an injection may have been placed in the wrong plane of the skin.
-If this occurs, patients should see their doctor.
+If this occurs, patients should see their medical professional.
 Additional injections may be necessary to complete the treatment, as follows.